Steel (The Twilight Zone): Plot

-In the near-future year of 1974, boxing between human fighters has been criminalized and the sport is dominated by fighting robots.
-Former boxer Timothy Kelly (nicknamed "Steel" because, as a heavyweight, he was never knocked down) manages a B2-model robot called "Battling Maxo", an older model that is no longer in demand.
+In the near-future year of 1974, boxing between human fighters has been abolished and the sport is dominated by fighting robots.
+Former boxer Timothy "Steel" Kelly manages a robot called "Battling Maxo", an older model that is no longer in demand.
 Kelly and his partner, Pole, have used the last of their money to get to the fight venue.
 They are being given this chance because one of the scheduled fighters was damaged in transport.
 Kelly has to assure fight promoter Nolan and his assistant Maxwell that Maxo will be able to fight.
-After they leave Nolan's office, Kelly and Pole argue about Maxo's fitness.
-Kelly feels that Maxo should be able to go through with the fight despite its age and condition.
-Pole tests Maxo's functions and an arm spring fails, effectively prohibiting it from fighting as they don't have the funds to repair it.
+After they leave Nolan's office, Kelly and Pole argue repeatedly over Maxo's fitness.
+Kelly claims Maxo should be able to go through with the fight despite its age and condition.
+A spring in Maxo's arm fails when they test it, leaving it unable to fight since the part has been discontinued and they do not have a spare.

-Kelly decides that he will disguise himself as Maxo in order to collect the money necessary for repairs.
-Despite a valiant effort, he is unable to damage Maynard Flash, the B7 robot that he is fighting, even when he lands an unblocked punch directly into the back of its head.
-He is nearly killed but manages to last a little under three minutes of the first round.
-The crowd jeers and boos at Maxo's performance, it being Kelly under disguise.
-Afterwards, the fight promoter withdraws half of the promised reward due to poor performance; Kelly dares not protest to prevent recognition.
-Badly bruised but stubborn as ever, Kelly tells Pole that they will use whatever they have to repair Maxo regardless.
+Kelly decides he will disguise himself as Maxo to collect the money necessary for repairs.
+Despite a valiant effort, he is unable to damage Maynard Flash, an opponent of a more advanced model than Maxo, even when he lands an unblocked punch directly to the back of its head.
+He is nearly killed but manages to last the first round.
+The crowd jeers and boos at "Maxo's" performance.

+Afterward, the fight promoter pays Kelly only half of the agreed-on $500 fee due to poor performance.
+Kelly does not protest to prevent recognition.
+Badly bruised but stubborn as ever, he tells Pole they will use the money to repair Maxo and get him ready to fight again.

 Closing narration

-Production notes
+Production

 This was the first episode sponsored by Procter & Gamble (alternating sponsorship with American Tobacco), who usually "pitched" Crest toothpaste, Lilt Home Permanent, and Prell shampoo, among their other products.
 Serling was not required to endorse any of P&G's products at the end of their episodes.

 Serling, in his narration, had predicted that professional boxing would be outlawed within five years of the episode's airing; at the time, the sport was mired in controversy after Emile Griffith killed his opponent Benny Paret in a nationally televised and particularly brutal 1962 match.
 With Paret's death at Griffith's hands, as well as the death of Davey Moore from a neck injury sustained in a March 1963 contest, the specter of the sport being outlawed was a realistic possibility at the time "Steel" was broadcast.
 Serling's prediction did not come to fruition; although boxing declined in popularity in the succeeding years, it has never been outlawed.